Current status of MSSM Higgs sector with LHC 13 TeV data: Favored parameter space after 13 TeV LHC data

 \subsection{Correlations between $\alpha$, $\beta$ and $M_A$}

-In this subsection, we discuss the effect of all the constraints discussed earlier on the Higgs mixing angle.
-We begin by briefly discussing the `alignment limit' \cite{Gunion:2002zf,Delgado:2013zfa,Craig:2013hca,Carena:2013ooa,Carena:2014nza,Bechtle:2016kui,Bechtle:2015pma}.
+In this subsection, we discuss the effect of all the constraints, discussed earlier, on the Higgs mixing angle.
+We begin by discussing the `alignment limit' ~\cite{Gunion:2002zf,Delgado:2013zfa,Craig:2013hca,Carena:2013ooa,Carena:2014nza,Bechtle:2016kui,Bechtle:2015pma} briefly.
 In MSSM the couplings of the gauge bosons with the neutral CP-even Higgs bosons are given by the following equations: \\

 \\ where $\alpha$ is the mixing angle between the neutral CP-even Higgs bosons and $g_V$ is the SM gauge boson coupling ($g_V = 2iM_V^2/v$).
-Alignment limit is the limiting case when one of the CP-even neutral Higgs boson (h and H) mimics the behavior of the SM Higgs boson.
-In this work, we have confined ourselves within the decoupling limit and assumed that the lighter CP-even Higgs boson (h) resembles the SM Higgs boson.
-It is evident from Eq.~\ref{align1} and Eq.~\ref{align2} that it can be achieved when $\cos(\beta-\alpha)\sim0$ and $\sin(\beta - \alpha)\sim1$.
-This will imply $(\beta - \alpha) \sim \pi/2$.
+Alignment limit is the limiting case when one of the CP-even neutral Higgs bosons, $h$ and $H$, mimics the behavior of the SM Higgs boson.
+In this work, we have assumed that the lighter one, i.e. $h$, resembles the SM Higgs boson.
+It can be achieved when $\sin(\beta - \alpha)\sim1$ in Eq.~\eqref{align1} or $\cos(\beta-\alpha)\sim0$ in Eq.~\eqref{align2}, which imply $(\beta - \alpha) \sim \pi/2$.
 This condition is known as the `alignment criteria'.

-In Fig.~\ref{tb_alpha_beta} we show a scatter plot in the $\tan \beta - (\beta-\alpha)$ plane, with $M_A$ shown through the color palette.
-In Fig.~\ref{tb_alpha_beta}(a) we show the parameter space points which lie within $\chi^{2}<\chi^{2}_{min}+6.18$, where $\chi^{2}_{min}$ has been obtained by combining the signal strength constraints tabulated in Table~\ref{table-mu8}, corresponding to the LHC run-I results, and the flavor physics observables.
-In Fig.~\ref{tb_alpha_beta}(b), the parameter space points have been obtained by performing the global $\chi^{2}$ fit, using the signal strength constraints tabulated in Table~\ref{table-mu13} and the flavor physics observables only.
-We represent the allowed parameter space points in Fig.~\ref{tb_alpha_beta}(c).
-We would like to note that all parameter space points in Fig.~\ref{tb_alpha_beta} satisfy the light Higgs mass constraint.
+In Fig.~\ref{tb_alpha_beta} we show a scatter plot in the $\tan \beta$ vs. $(\beta-\alpha)$ plane, with $M_A$ shown through the color palette.
+In Fig.~\ref{tb_alpha_beta}(a) we show the parameter space points which lie within $\chi^{2}<\chi^{2}_{min}+6.18$, where $\chi^{2}_{min}$ has been obtained by combining the signal strength constraints tabulated in Table~\ref{table-mu8}, Table~\ref{table-mu13} and the flavor physics observables, and satisfy the light Higgs mass constraint as well.
+In Fig.~\ref{tb_alpha_beta}(b) we present those of Fig.~\ref{tb_alpha_beta}(a) which are also allowed by the 13 TeV heavy Higgs direct search limits.